renzuzu/renzu_hud/README.md

 # Main UI preview
 ![alt text](https://i.imgur.com/Xiutygp.png)
 # Status UI preview
-Status V1 (TOGGLE Version - Default Key is Insert ) (can be disabled in config and use v2 only)
+Status V1 (with rp UI) (TOGGLE Version - Default Key is Insert ) (can be disabled in config and use v2 only)
 ![alt text](https://i.imgur.com/q62Lw9z.png)
 Status V2 Display in screen all the time (can be disabled in config)
 ![alt text](https://i.imgur.com/G1alCmX.png)